rania3103/CodeBarcha/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
-- **GitHub integration:** View, create, and search repositories on GitHub.
+- **GitHub integration:** View your repositories, create a repository on GitHub.
 - **Code Editor:** An integrated code editor with support for git and many programming languages.
 - **Task Management:** View, create, update, and delete tasks.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>